Lbalkenhol/candl/docs/interface/interface_sampler.rst

 .. note::
     By default the 1-dimensional internal priors declared in candl's data set ``.yaml`` file are ignored, while the multi-dimensional priors are applied.
     If you want to modify this behaviour, set ``clear_1d_internal_priors`` and ``clear_nd_internal_priors``.

+Note that the CosmoSIS interface does not currently accept `clipy` wrapper likelihoods.

 BlackJAX
 -------------------------------------------------